l4u/api-documentation/content/terms.md

 ## Portfolios

 Many designers use their Dribbble profile as a portfolio of sorts.
 Additionally, we plan to offer a portfolio service called Playbook in the near future.
+Having said that, while a portfolio service may compete with our own offerings, our members own their work and if they wish to display it using a website or service that uses the API, that is their right.

+A website or service may publish member profiles or portfolios containing Dribbble data with the restriction that **a member must authorize the use of their data via OAuth**.
+Your site or service may not create or display a profile or portfolio for a member without their authorization.

-Having said that, our members own their own content, and if they wish to display it using a website or service that uses the API, that is their right.
-However, such a website or service may not offer any of the restricted features above, such as social networking and search for designers or designers for hire, or it will be considered a competing offering and be disallowed.
+Additionally, a profile or portfolio website or service may not offer any of the restricted features above, such as social networking and search for designers, or it will be considered a service that attempts to replace or compete with Dribbble and disallowed.

 ## Automation